BMW teases the 2019 X7

 As BMW’s teaser campaign gets under way though, and given the prominent ‘Taking luxury to a higher level’ tagline, it would be foolish to consider the first-ever X7 ‘just’ an X5 with an extended wheelbase.

 Indeed, alongside the resurrected 8 Series Coupe, the soon-to-be flagship SUV is an integral part of BMW’s plans to move further upmarket and reach out to a new clientele, specifically those already eying a top-drawer Range Rover or Mercedes-Benz GLS.
+Expect few corners to be left unturned in this approach.

 At the base of the X7 for example is BMW’s new CLAR (Cluster Architecture), a more flexible platform formed of aluminum and high-strength steel that’s set to underpin a multitude of the company’s rear-wheel-drive models.
 Bimmer’s head honchos, as you’d expect, are keeping pretty mum about design details, though speculation suggests the final production model won’t be too far removed from the Concept X7 iPerformance BMW unveiled at last year’s Frankfurt Motor Show.